Sherlock-Holo/lycoris/README.md

 ### lycoris-bpf

-`lycoris-bpf` will hook all socket connect, and check if the dst ip should be proxies or not, if it is a need proxy ip, lycoris-bpf will change the socket dst ip to `lycoris-client`, and save the real dst ip and port in bpf lru map, so `lycoris-client` can get it and send the dst ip and port to `lycoris-server` to connect the target
+`lycoris-bpf` will hook all socket connect, and check if the dst ip should be proxies or not, if it is a need proxy ip, lycoris-bpf will change the socket dst ip to `lycoris-client`, and save the real dst ip and port in bpf socket `sk_storage`, then hook `lycoris-client` `TcpListener` `getsockname` to allow `lycoris-client` get the real dst ip and port, so `lycoris-client` can get it and send the dst ip and port to `lycoris-server` to connect the target

+also `lycoris-bpf>4.0` now will also hook `getpeername` for the connecting socket so it will get the real dst ip and port too

 ### lycoris-client

-`lycoris-client` will listen a tcp socket, when a new tcp accepted, it will try to get the real dst ip and port from bpf lru map, and send to `lycoris-server`
+`lycoris-client` will listen a tcp socket, when a new tcp accepted, it will get the real dst ip and port through hooked `getsockname`, and send to `lycoris-server`

 ### lycoris-server